isomerpages/moe-changkatchangisec/pages/DSA holding page.md

 *   participated or attained any levels of achievements in STEM related competitions&nbsp;and/or workshops

-*   involved in STEM-related clubs or societies (e.g. Science club, ICT club etc)
+*   student member in STEM-related clubs or societies (e.g. Science club, ICT club etc)

+*   Applicants who do not have prior experience may also apply,  and will be assessed on the basis of their potential.

 _**Please note that meeting all the criteria does not guarantee the student will be shortlisted/given an offer.**_